impel-intelligence/dippy-bittensor-subnet/docs/FAQ.md

 1b.
 Example of a successful `commit` call to the bittensor network for this subnet can be seen here: https://taostats.io/extrinsic/3997404-0010
 2. Run the sample validator step mentioned in the `miner.md` documentation to check the specific status of your entry as reported by validators
 3. If all else fails, create a detailed github issue with the specific details of the miner entry (hotkey, uid, registration time) and the team will investigate if necessary

+## My entry failed.
+Can I get another chance?

+Short answer: No .
+Long answer:

+There are (generally) 3 types of failed entries:
+1. Repository check failure: the model repository must always be public for evaluation - if not, the miner can always resubmit a public one (note that sometimes huggingface can cache repos that converted from private to public, so be aware of this when submitting)

+2. Miner skill issue: the model submitted is not a model that can actually be run (miner may have uploaded corrupted data, a model not compatible with scoring, etc)

+3. Error in scoring worker: the model submitted is valid, but some issue in the scoring worker runtime has resulted in a failure (ie cuda out of memory, etc)

+For 1 and 2 these will never be re-evaluated as it is the miner's responsibility to ensure that the model will be public and loaded correctly.
+Given that it is possible for a miner to run the same scoring code, any deterministic failures in this case will stay failed.

+For 3, this is a rare but possible occurence.
+For these cases, there is a separate queue that runs _only_ after _all other_ models have been evaluated.

+## I have a specific question about my miner.
+Where can I get answers?

+Assuming you are encountering a technical issue that cannot be answered from the existing documentation, the fastest way to receive a response is through Github issues for this project.
+Any other attempts (DMs, ping, etc) will not be prioritized.
+If the answer to your question is easily found in the existing documentation or code, your question will be ignored or closed.

+## I heard there's a scoring reset.
+What do I have to do?
+Scoring resets are a frequent and expected occurrence in this subnet.
+Some general rules which apply unless explicitly overruled:

+1. Miners must re-submit their models after a scoring reset.
+This is trivial to accomplish
+2. Emissions will shift dramatically following a scoring reset.
+For the first 24 to 48 hours, extreme volatility is expected.
+3. Given the increased amount of miner activity after a scoring reset, models may take longer to be evaluated.
+Again, as mentioned, extremem volatility is expected and there is no downside for a miner to wait until later to register if they feel that it is too risky to submit a current entry.